Unboxed-Software/solana-course/content/transfer-fee.md

 }
 ```

 Now we can run `npm start`.
-At this point, we have a successfully created a source account and minted one token to it.
+At this point, we have a successfully created a source account and minted a single token to it.

 ### 6. Transfer one token
-Now, let's create a destination account for the transfer.
+Next, let's create a destination account for the transfer.
 This account will act as the recipient of the transfer.
 As the recipient of the transfer, the destination account will pay the transfer fee.

 ```ts
 async function main(){